-When it is appropriate to share information with parents/guardians, we will seek to:

-- Do so as soon as possible. - Be open and honest about why and what we are concerned about. - Explain whether the concerns hold: - o A level of only requiring our support. - A potential for information needing to be shared with others.
-If so, who, what information may be shared and how. - Explaining and reassuring, this process is about seeking support for the child/family and we will support them through the process. - Seek their consent/agreement to information being shared.
+en it is appropriate to share information with ents/guardians, we will seek to: It would be unsafe or inappropriate to share concerns with parents/guardians or the young person directly: - Do so as soon as possible.
+Be open and honest about why and what we are concerned about.
+Explain whether the concerns hold: A level of only requiring our support.
+A potential for information needing to be shared with others.
+If so, who, what information may be shared and how.
+When doing so may increase the risk of harm to the person concerned, staff or others.
+When it is unclear who is/has caused any suspected abuse.
+When doing so may impact on any possible child protection investigation.
+When specialist child protection services have advised us not to share concerns at that stage.
+Explaining and reassuring, this process is about seeking support for the child/family and we will support them through the process.
+Seek their consent/agreement to information being shared.